Interaction Graphs: Additives: Localised Connectives

 \begin{remark} The orthogonal of a behaviour is a behaviour. \end{remark}

-This definition of hat is a behaviour is however quite cumbersome and difficult to work with.
-The following characterization (Proposition \ref{charac}) allows to simplify greatly the proofs of the results of this section.
+This definition of behaviour is however quite cumbersome and difficult to work with, as it is quite unnatural to reason about the elements of the orthogonal.
+We will thus first obtain a characterisation of behaviours (Proposition \ref{charac}) which will simplify greatly the proofs of the results of this section.